omkara/FirstProject/Readme.txt

 Hello world!!!

-This is my first experince to Git
+This is my first experince to Git :)

-After that I learn some tutorial from the youtube